JetBrains/kotlin/ReadMe.md

 <a name="plugin-for-contributors"></a>
 **Note for contributors**: If you are planning to contribute to Kotlin project you probably want to have locally the same version of plugin that build server is using for building.
-As this version is constantly moving, the best way to always be updated is to let IDEA notify you when it is time to renew you plugin.
+As this version is constantly moving, the best way to always be updated is to let IntelliJ IDEA notify you when it is time to renew your plugin.

 Open